About Regeneration

 Seeds of Freedom is a three-part documentary that tells the story of seed and its role in regenerative food systems around the world.

-Cultivating Equality in the Food System is a TEDx Talk by Danielle Nierenberg of Food Tank (14 mins)
+Cultivating Equality in the Food System by Danielle Nierenberg / TEDx Talks (14 mins.)

 Read

-Diet for the Small Planet (Fiftieth anniversary edition) by Francis Moore Lappe
+Diet for the Small Planet (Fiftieth-anniversary edition) by Francis Moore Lappe / Penguin Random House

 The State of the World’s Biodiversity for Food and Agriculture by the UN Food and Agriculture Organization